3. A message-transfer service spanning two locations¶

 Short-circuit evaluation does not apply here.

-is true, the function can return True
+If ending is true, the function can return True or False,

 and the choice is non-deterministic.

-Here is the function recv(j)
+Here is the function recv(j):

 def recv(self, j):